 Lunch is also worth popping in for with elevated sandwich fixings crammed between thick slices of pinch-ably soft house-made bread.
 The kitchen closes at 6 p.m., so earmark this for your breakfast or lunch destination.

-For dinner in The Pearl, consider Cured, where Chef Steve McHugh is a James Beard finalist.
+For dinner in Pearl, consider Cured, where Chef Steve McHugh is a multi James Beard Foundation Awards Finalist for Best Chef Southwest..
 This is the spot for house-made cured dishes from pickles to charcuterie (regular and fancy speciality meats like Pineapple Chile Pork Rillettes).
-In summer, try their five-course corn tasting menu.
+One summer, they had a five-course corn tasting menu!

 Music lovers visiting San Antonio can’t miss Jazz, TX.
 Situated in the cellar of the bottling house of the former brewery, it’s as atmospheric as you might expect.
 The menu at this upscale jazz club is small, but full of soul.
-Think rabbit-rattlesnake sausage to round out your mac and cheese, creamed mustard greens and foie gras brisket tacos.
+Think sausage stuffed quail, jalapeno corn fritters with mole and brisket tacos.

 There are only three Culinary Institute of America outposts in the U.S., and one just happens to be situated in San Antonio, in the Pearl District.
 This CIA offers public classes!
 You can sign up for a two to five day boot camp to get schooled by the world’s top culinary instructors.

 Pressed for time, or perhaps afraid you’ll get yelled at by a chef?
-Chose to dine at their restaurant: Nao, operated by students.
+Chose to dine at their restaurant: Savor, operated by students.

 Pearl District Shopping